nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Don't roll like me, dude.
 That's not that I rolled it.
 Great.
 Alright.
 So here, you failed.

 Yep.
-And Alwar, you succeeded.
+And Alwor, you succeeded.
 I'm gonna go with oh my gosh.
 This is terrible.
 To here, you get you get hit with you get wracked with pain, but it's manageable.

 You take four points of damage.
 I'll worry.
 You are also racked with pain, but this is something that you've dealt with before, and you know how to compartmentalize your mind away from your pain.
 So you take two points of damage.
 Okay.